The 12 Bulletproof Ideas to Include Image Rollover Effect in Emails

 You want to inform subscribers about upcoming sales or to make sure that your value proposition will be noticed?
 Rollover will do.

-Tip: Implementing this idea will require designer’s help to make the both images coincide in color and sizes.
+Tip: Implementing this idea will require designer’s help to make both images coincide in color and sizes.

 GIFs are a great way to better present our products.
 Be it a bike riding across the forest, or a sprinter wearing our sneakers at the competition.
 But in newsletters, we normally promote a few items.

 Yet, we know that only one GIF or any other kind of action for a screen is allowed.
 When a person sees two moving elements, he or she may get irritated.
 For some people, it may lead to even more severe consequences.
 We do not want our valued subscribers to have health problems.